johnfedoruk/bangular/packages/compiler-cli/README.md

-# Angular Template Compiler
+# Bangular Template Compiler

-Angular applications are built with templates, which may be `.html` or `.css` files, or may be inline `template` attributes on Decorators like `@Component`.
+Bangular applications are built with templates, which may be `.html` or `.css` files, or may be inline `template` attributes on Decorators like `@Component`.

 These templates are compiled into executable JS at application runtime (except in `interpretation` mode).
 This compilation can occur on the client, but it results in slower bootstrap time, and also requires that the compiler be included in the code downloaded to the client.

-You can produce smaller, faster applications by running Angular's compiler as a build step, and then downloading only the executable JS to the client.
+You can produce smaller, faster applications by running Bangular's compiler as a build step, and then downloading only the executable JS to the client.

 ## Install and use

 ```
-# First install angular, see https://github.com/angular/angular/blob/master/CHANGELOG.md#200-rc0-2016-05-02
+# First install bangular, see https://github.com/bangular/bangular/blob/master/CHANGELOG.md#200-rc0-2016-05-02
-$ npm install @angular/compiler-cli typescript@next @angular/platform-server @angular/compiler
+$ npm install @bangular/compiler-cli typescript@next @bangular/platform-server @bangular/compiler
 # Optional sanity check, make sure TypeScript can compile.
 $ ./node_modules/.bin/tsc -p path/to/project
 # ngc is a drop-in replacement for tsc.